JYLinOK/Way/README.md

-# Way1.05 - An easy and fast front-end generator library
+# Way1.0.6 - An easy and fast front-end generator library
 ***

-## From the version (way1.05), the MAIN_LICENSES files comes into effect.

 ## Updation Note: